wal-de-marlad/node-http-static-server/README.md

 4. npm start

 ## Defaults
 Server will run on host 127.0.0.1, port 8080, will serve files from directory named *public* and will look for *index.html* file.
-You can change this before *npm start*.
+You can change this defaults before *npm start*.
 For example:

 npm config set server:host 52.168.92.11